Pacific Rim National Park Reserve: Climate

 Like the climates of nearby Tofino and Ucluelet, the park's climate is the result of its unobstructed southwestern exposure to the ocean and its inland mountains to the northeast.
 The prevailing jet stream brings low pressure systems off the ocean from the Gulf of Alaska in the winter.
 Its cool, moist air mass experience orographic lift as it immediately rises through the mountains and deposits large quantities of precipitation.
-Hucuktlis Lake, inland from Broken Group in Barclay Sound, is the one of the wettest places on Earth.
+Hucuktlis Lake, inland from Broken Group in Barclay Sound, is one of the wettest places on Earth.
 The park area averages over 3,500 to 4,000 mm of precipitation per year.
 Affected by the Kuroshio Current, the sea water temperatures range from 8 C in January to 14 C in August.
 In the summer the jet stream bring high pressure systems, with warmer air masses that retains moisture, in from the mid-Pacific resulting in drier, sunny summers.
 The air temperatures generally range from 5 to 18 C.